-A continuation of CHEM 1135.
+This course is a continuation of CHEM 1135 and includes equilibrium, kinetics, thermodynamics, electrochemistry, qualitative analysis, and other selected topics.
 Lab fee: \$15.
-Prerequisite: CHEM 1135.
+Prerequisite: CHEM 1135 or CHEM 1225.

 CHEM 1225 Chemistry for Engineers (4-1-5)

 A one-semester general chemistry survey course designed primarily for engineering students, with a particular focus on applications in materials, energy, and the environment relevant to engineers.
 Lab Fee: \$15.00 Prerequisites: high school chemistry with a "C" or better or CHEM 1114; and MATH 0144 or equivalent.